Driving Home for Christmas: Background

 In interviews for the BBC Radio 4 programme Today in 2009, and The Guardian in 2016, Rea said he wrote "Driving Home for Christmas" many years before its first recording; this was in 1978 when Rea needed to get home to Middlesbrough from Abbey Road Studios in London.
 His wife had come down to drive him home in her Austin Mini to save money because it was cheaper to drive than travel by train.
 Rea was recently out of contract and the record company was unwilling to pay for the rail ticket.
 The inspiration for the song came as they were getting stuck in heavy traffic, while the snow was falling.
 He started looking at the other motorists, who "all looked so miserable.
 Jokingly, I started singing: "We're driving home for Christmas..."
 Then, whenever the streetlights shone inside the car, I started writing down lyrics".
 Rea said Driving Home for Christmas is a "car version of a carol", and that he wrote it for Van Morrison but did not manage to get it to him.

 In the Guardian interview, Rea stated that he never played the song live until 2014 at Hammersmith Odeon; he recalls: "the gig was on 20 December, so the road crew kept badgering me to do it.
 I went, 'If I'm going to sing this fucking song, we're gonna do it properly.'
-So we hired 12 snow cannons.
+So, we hired 12 snow cannons.
 When we started the song, you couldn't hear it for the noise of the crowd, and we let go with the machines.
 We put three feet of artificial snow in the stalls.
 The venue charged me £12,000 to clean it up".

 It was used in Christmas commercials for supermarket chain Iceland in 1997, 1998 and 2011; the last featured a cover by Stacey Solomon.
-An alternative version of the single was released in Japan as part of an EP called 'Snow'.
+An alternative version of the single was released in Japan as part of an EP called Snow.

 Recording

 Rea never planned to write a Christmas song.
-It was several years later that while testing pianos with keyboard player Max Middleton he found a tune that fitted the lyrics.
-Initially, it was released as a B-side (to the 1986 single "Hello Friend"), but afterwards was re-recorded with strings.
+It was several years later that while testing pianos with keyboard player Max Middleton he found a tune that fit the lyrics.
+Initially, it was released as a B-side (to the 1986 single "Hello Friend") but afterwards was re-recorded with strings.
 Middleton played the distinctive jazzy intro, and together they produced a typical 1950s Christmas carol-type arrangement.